Is it safe for my child to have x-rays?

 Radiation can also be used to effectively treat certain conditions.
 However, there is a small risk involved.
 Everyone is exposed to small amounts of background radiation daily.
 Beyond that, radiation exposure can occur in different ways.

-Many types of medical imaging exams use radiation to generate diagnostic information.
+Many types of medical imaging exams use radiation to produde diagnostic information.

-Plain x-rays, fluoroscopy (live x-rays) used for upper GI and lower GI exams, computed tomography (CT) scans and all nuclear medicine tests involve radiation.
+Plain x-rays, fluoroscopy (live x-rays) used for upper GI and lower GI exams, computed tomography (CT) scans, and all nuclear medicine tests involve radiation while ultrasound imaging and magnetic resonance imaging (MRI) do not.

 What are the effects of radiation?

 Large doses of radiation from some procedures may cause temporary skin burns.
 However, a greater concern is that radiation may cause cancer.
-There is no conclusive evidence that radiation causes cancer, but large population studies have shown a slight increase in cancer even from small amounts of radiation.
+There is no conclusive evidence that small amounts of radiation cause cancer, but large population studies have shown a slight increase in cancer from large amounts of radiation.

 Is the benefit worth the small risk?